 Who is Angelica Dueñas?

-Angelica is married to Henoc Sanchez since 2006, and they split their time between hard earned employment, political activism, and most importantly, raising their five healthy children.
+I've been married to Henoc Sanchez since 2006, apportioning our time between hard-earned employment, political activism, and most importantly, raising our five healthy children.

 The Bigger Picture

 With very little resources, our campaign passed a crowded primary, effecting a run-off.
 Our 100% people-powered movement achieved this while taking NO corporate money.
 He will not be able to hide behind a Republican opponent this time.